Best Overall Infant Car Seat

 Best Rated Seats for Seat Belt Installation

-The belt lock-offs on the Peg Perego Primo Viaggio 4-35, Peg Perego Nido, and the Phil and Teds Alpha each earned 9 of 10, and make installing the seat a breeze compared to seats without a lock-off.
-The lock-offs on the Britax B-Safe 35, and the Chicco Keyfit 30 are harder to use and make installation frustrating.
+The belt lock-offs on the Graco SnugRide SnugLock 35, Peg Perego Primo Viaggio 4-35, Peg Perego Nido, and the Phil and Teds Alpha each earned 9 of 10, and make installing the seat a breeze compared to seats without a lock-off or seats with hard to use lock-offs.
+The lock-off on the Chicco Keyfit 30 is harder to use and makes installation frustrating.
 We struggled to get the vehicle belt in the lock without the strap curling or bunching.
-However, all other things being equal, we'd prefer a problematic lock over no lock-off at all; we feel it is a critical component to achieve a secure fit when installing a base with the vehicle belt.
+However, all other things being equal, we'd prefer a problematic lock-off over none at all; we feel it is a critical component to achieve a secure fit when installing a base with the vehicle belt.

 Most bases without a lock-off did not perform well.
 We feel these options do not feel genuinely secure because they tend to travel up the shoulder portion of the vehicle belt causing the seat to tilt.